 When you buy through our links, we may earn a commission.
 Products or services may be offered by an affiliated entity.
 Learn more.

-Pregnancy pillows can bring some much-needed relief to sleep-deprived expecting mothers.
-These specialized pillows are designed to support your growing stomach, while making the doctor-recommended side sleeping position a bit more comfortable.
-We’ll break down the various shapes and intended functions of pregnancy pillows, and how to choose the best one for your needs.
+That’s where pregnancy pillows come in.
+These specially designed pillows help ease pressure, support your growing belly, and make side sleeping — your doctor’s recommended position — much more comfortable.
+In this guide, we’ll break down the different types of pregnancy pillows, their benefits, and how to choose the best one for your needs.

 The Eli & Elm Ultra Comfort Memory Foam Body Pillow is a great candidate for pregnant women who are looking for a strong balance of cushioning and support.
 The “U” shape keeps the entire body supported while the foam fill cradles you in all the right places.